Eccleria/ewibot/doc/polls.md

     }
 ```

 Then, we create the `embed` object that will be used for the poll.
-Ther are some optionnal stuff here,
+There are some optionnal stuff here,
 such as the `footer` which depends of vote type (unique or multiple), and if there is any description.

 ```js